CellProfiler/CellProfiler-Analyst/README.txt

 TABLES:
 Two tables are required: "per_image" and "per_object" (these names can be changed and set in your properties file).
-These can either reside in a MySQL database or in CSV files which Classifier can load into an SQLite3 database.
+These can either reside in a MySQL database or in separate CSV (Comma-separated values) files.

 PER_IMAGE TABLE:
 The per_image table requires 1 column for a _unique_ image ID and 2 columns for